commercialhaskell/stack/doc/commands/script_command.md

 by a space or comma character.
 If the package is not in the snapshot, the most recent version in the package index (e.g. Hackage) will be obtained.

+In the case of a named public sub-library of a Cabal package, the required installed package is specified by the 'munged' package name.
+For example, for public sub-library `my-library` of Cabal package `my-package` the munged name of the installed package is `z-my-library-z-my-package`.

 If a required package is a GHC boot package, the behaviour can be complex.
 If the boot package has not been 'replaced', then it will be used in Stack's build plan.
 However, if the boot package has been 'replaced', the latest version of